OMGSERVERS/omgservers/.techdocs/maven_release.md

 3. Update the `VERSION` variable in `install.sh`
 4. Update the **"How to try it"** section in `README.md`
 5. Update all `OMGSERVERS_VERSION` variable values in `.env` files, set to X.Y.Z version
-6. Commit and create a pull request to merge into `main`
+6. Commit and push changes
 7. Verify build pipelines is successfully finished
 8. Create and push tag X.Y.Z
 9. Wait for the build pipelines to complete